Navinnaz/AutoCart/README.md

-# Just clone the repository using giut clone <https-url>
+# Just clone the repository using git clone <https-url>
 # Open the project in vscode, open a terminal.
 # Type npm start
 # Please don't mind the UI and the limited functionality.
 Its just a start